Mishalzeera/electrophile-dev/README.md

 ![UV lamp](assets/imgs/lamp-uv.jpg)

 A website for a fictitious web and app development company.
 The company has a copywriting and design-first orientation, which is geared towards a clientele with a specific mentality.
 The client has an entrepreneurial spirit but has an aversion to business-speak-catchphrases.
-No "implementing strategic deployments using the emerging third world labour market" or indeed, ever using the word "implement", in any context.
+No "implementing strategic deployments using the emerging third world labour market", or ever using jargon like that.

 She or he has an innate sense of respect for their customers and, while being ambitious, is not specifically motivated by financial incentives.
-This is the type of business owner who would run on a sustainable model and the sort of person who - beyond their basic needs and a holiday here and there - isn't out to climb any financial rungs.
+This is the type of business owner who would try to run on a sustainable model and who - beyond their basic needs and a holiday here and there - isn't out to make any killings.

 Think of [Martin Shkreli](https://en.wikipedia.org/wiki/Martin_Shkreli).
 Now imagine his total opposite.
 Our client may indeed have a lot of financial and social clout, and be respected in their field.
 In any case, he or she would have earned their position through their interpersonal skills and their ability to make the correct judgment of situations and people.

-The website is intended to serve as a manifesto of sorts, without being heavy-handed in the way this README is already!

 I imagine this website to be seen by a potential client after a casual social meeting, probably by chance.
 "Oh, you make websites and apps for people like me?
 What do you mean by people like me?"
 "Here let me send you our site." and then upon first glance there is already a sense of connection or not.
-It's not intended to necessarily draw in people from the web via links but that sort of functionality is present and prominent.
+It's not intended to necessarily draw in people from the web via links.
+Still, that sort of functionality is present and prominent.
 A contact page and a few CTA buttons on the main page cater to that situation.
 The primary client would already have an Electrophile employee's phone number in their mobile, though.

 ## The evolution of the site

 If you refer to first_README.md you can chart my progress more closely.
 I found it difficult to have any real sense of how to design the site until the company vision, fictitious or not, became clear.
-It reminded me of my experiences as a freelance audio professional - the most difficult jobs are the ones where the client doesn't know what they want.
+It reminds me of my experience as a freelance audio professional - the most difficult jobs are the ones where the client doesn't know what they want.
 In the early wireframes, you might get a sense of messing around in the shallow waters.
-Some of the colour schemes and font ideas did indeed survive, but the intent and purpose have changed totally.
+Some of the colour schemes and font ideas did indeed survive, but the intent and purpose have changed.

 The genesis of the site was in a conversation with my previous mentor.
 While she was clearly capable and had some good advice for me initially, we had to part ways due to scheduling obstacles and some communication problems.
 I had initially built a site for my audio services, which I approached in an unorthodox way.
 I used background images and audio players as the main content.
 She immediately began picking at issues of contrast and visibility - which were the elements I liked the most.
 It's a dark, moody website that I want people to spend some time relaxing in.
 Listen to the music, allow an atmosphere to form.

-That is not for everybody and a pretty bad idea for a Code Institute Milestone Project.
+That is not for everybody and admittedly a bad idea for a Code Institute Milestone Project.
 I can imagine that there are certain concepts you want to be sure that a student grasps - design and structural concepts.
 Moreover, it being representative of my musical work, I was perhaps too sensitive to any suggestions I didn't like regarding it.

 I then thought, why not build a site I can later adapt to my own needs?
 I have the intention to freelance as a web developer as soon as I am able.
 A quick Google search of interesting scientific terms yielded the word "electrophile" which I liked.

-**First mentor meeting**
+**Mentor meeting**

-Furthermore, at this point, I got in contact with Brian Macharia, my replacement mentor.
-His feedback was based on objective design principles as well as his experience in mentoring previous CI students.
-It was, in fact, his off the cuff remark that my ultra-sparse redirect.html page was his favourite that gave me the best sense of how to proceed.
+Furthermore, at this point, I got in contact with my replacement mentor.
+His feedback was largely in the vein of practical design fundamentals.
+It was, in fact, his remark that my ultra-sparse redirect.html page was his favourite that gave me the best sense of how to proceed.

 I then really homed in on the bulb image as a central theme for the site.
 A solitary dark bulb is the index page, and every bulb is a link to the next page.

 ![index](assets/imgs/wframe-imgs/index_end.png)

-**Second mentor meeting**

 By this point, despite having enjoyed the process of taking the site to its 90% state, I was ready to move on.
 I had been dabbling in the Javascript and JQuery sections of the CI course and was getting very wrapped up in it.
-Brian had more good feedback for me, specific points that I could write up in a checklist and get through in a single morning.
+On a second meeting, my mentor had more feedback for me, specific points that I could write up in a checklist and get through in a single morning.

 ## Value of the site

 **The primary offering** of this site is to share a conviction with a client who believes that social responsibility, entrepreneurial spirit and creativity need not be exclusive.
 There are indeed the Martin Shkreli's of the world, who would avoid our agency like the plague and good riddance.
 I am reminded of Derek Sivers (CD Baby founder, in his free ebook that he gave when you signed up with CD Baby a million years ago) who said, "Know who it is you want to exclude and commit to their exclusion wholeheartedly".
 I like that approach, as unfriendly as it initially sounds.
-It does provide an instant, practical clarity grounded in common sense insight.
+It does provide an instant clarity grounded in common sense insight.

 This is achieved first of all by the interactive, playful index page, which hints at you to interact right away.
 This, it is hoped, will keep the Bah Humbugs of the world out, to some extent.